ev1lbunny/tf-aws-minecraft/README.md

  * I personally wouldn't recommend (and don't intend to myself) use this on larger instance specs till i have finished coding up the spot fleet capability.

 ## Future features
-* Ability to use spot fleet setup / asg's
  * Ability to add/remove/manage mods

 # !!!!
 DISCLAIMER !!!!

  All code is currently designed to run within aws.
 All costs are down to the responsibility of the aws account owner.
 If you don't know/understand what this is deploying.
 Dont deploy it.
 There may be running costs involved with elastic ips/storage/keypairs that you as the aws account owner would be responsible for.
 I do not take any responsibility for costs incurred by consuming and running this project.
 Please make sure you understand the aws costings before using this project.